 I am hoping to encourage a discussion related to the future role of GIS in the health (NHS).
 As a researcher not only in usability I have a special interest in Health and Health inequalities.

 It has long been my belief that GIS is under-utilised in the NHS.
 So whilst there are lots of new opportunities for Geo and Health - we need to identify what really needs to change to embed practice within the NHS.
-Whilst now more than ever before GIS is more affordable and more accessible with lots of useful data that can be applied to the health care setting - many barriers (social, political, technical, economical) still exist.
-The technical merits and low cost of Open Source Software are not enough to drive a georevolution within the NHS.
+Whilst now more than ever before GIS is more affordable and more accessible with lots of useful data that can be applied to the health care setting - many barriers (social, p

 I see a number of the geospatial projects JISC have recently funded as having a future potential to aid decision-making in health.
 One of which is our project.
 Once the G3 project software is launched in October, I will develop a scenario around Geographic Concepts and health inequalities and hope that it will prove useful to health care professionals.